Smarth2005/Machine-Learning/README.md

 ### Repository Structure

 - `Regression/` – Linear Regression
 - `Classification/` – Logistic Regression, KNN, Decision Trees, SVM
+- `Exploratory Data Analysis/` - Hands-on implementation of EDA and data preprocessing techniques.
+- `Datasets/` -  Contains all datasets used in any Jupyter notebook or script within this repository.
+This ensures a single, organized location for raw, processed, or external data files used across EDA, modeling, and analysis tasks.